🎯

 Working Part-Time While Studying

-Many Bocconi MFin students choose to take up part-time work to help cover living expenses or gain professional experience while studying in Milan.
-For international (non-EU) students, Italian law allows you to work up to 20 hours per week during term time, provided you hold a valid student visa and residence permit (permesso di soggiorno).
+Many Bocconi MFin students take up part-time jobs to help manage living expenses and gain international work experience while studying in Milan.
+For non-EU students, Italy allows up to 20 hours of part-time work per week during studies if you have a valid student visa and residence permit.
+This gives students a good opportunity to earn extra income while also building practical skills and professional exposure.

 Tips for Finding Part-Time Work: